doublevcodes/spade/README.md

 For an introduction into the capabilities Spade CLI offers we recommend you try running `spade --help` in your terminal and giving it a read.
 For further information, check out [the manual](https://example.com/).

+## Contributing
+If something isn't quite right, or something could be even better, we'd love for you to let us know.
+Then, either you or somebody else from our community can try and fix it.
+If you'd like to get started with developing Spade CLI check out our [contributing guide](https://github.com/doublevcodes/spade/blob/main/CONTRIBUTING.md).